iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-26-python-notes.md

   """
   This is DocString
   Can be multiline
-  THis func sqaures a number
+  THis func squares a number
   """
   return num**2
 ```